palexster/wedding/content/wedding.md

 # Dress

 Formal for the Church to casual at the ranch.
-I will probably change into a more comfortable shoe after church, the ground at Willow-Witt is uneven dirt/rocks.
+One would likely benifit from a more comfortable shoe at the ranch, as the ground at Willow-Witt is uneven dirt/rocks.

 # Accommodations